PaulESantos/RDataScience/index.md

+---
-# Ecology, Statistics, and Data Science with R
+title: "Ecology, Statistics, and Data Science with R"
+toc: false
+---

 <a href="https://cmerow.github.io"> Cory Merow</a><br>
 Department of Ecology and Evolutionary Biology <br>